Ilya Piatetski-Shapiro: Yale and converse theorem

-Starting in 1977, Ilya divided his time between Tel Aviv University and Yale, directing doctoral dissertations in both places.
+Starting in 1977, Piatetski-Shapiro divided his time between Tel Aviv University and Yale University, directing doctoral dissertations in both places.
 One of his major works at Yale dealt with the converse theorem which establishes a link between automorphic forms on n by n matrix groups and zeta functions.

 For n = 1 this theorem is classical.
 The assertion for n = 2 was proved by André Weil, and the novel version for n = 3 was conceived by Piatetski-Shapiro while he was still a refusenik in the Soviet Union.
-It took another 25 years and works with other collaborators, in particular his student James Cogdell, before the suitably flexible and powerful general case was completed.
+It took another 25 years and works with other collaborators, in particular his student James Cogdell, before a full result for the general case was completed.

 The converse theorem has played a role in many of the results known in the direction of the principle of functoriality of Langlands.

 Last years

-Ilya showed great strength in battling Parkinson's disease for the last 30 years of his life.
-His condition worsened in the last 10 years to the point where he was barely able to move and speak, but thanks to extraordinary love and care of his wife Edith, Ilya was still able to travel to many mathematical conferences and keep mathematical contacts.
-With the help of James Cogdell he was able to continue at the highest level of research until almost his last days.
+Piatetski-Shapiro battled Parkinson's disease for the last 30 years of his life.
+His condition worsened in the last 10 years to the point where he was barely able to move and speak, but thanks to the support of his wife Edith, he was still able to travel to mathematical conferences.
+With the help of James Cogdell he was able to continue research until almost his last days.

-Ilya was an amateur chess player and loved playing chess with his children.
-In the last 10 years, when it became difficult for him to move and even speak, he still played chess and checkers as a way of communicating with them, and sometimes was even winning.

-Ilya was married 3 times and had a son, Gregory I. Piatetsky-Shapiro and daughters, Vera Lipkin and Shelly Shapiro Baldwin.
+He was married three times and had a son, Gregory I. Piatetsky-Shapiro and daughters, Vera Lipkin and Shelly Shapiro Baldwin.